smholvoet/smholvoet.github.io/_posts/2021-02-14-Dependabot-Azure-DevOps.md

 ![image-center](/assets/images/dependabot_AzDo_logo.png){: .align-center}

-Keeping track of any outdated dependecies can be a real nightmare, especially if you have lots of them.
+Keeping track of any outdated dependencies can be a real nightmare, especially if you have lots of them.
 This is where **Dependabot**  enters the ring.

 From the [Dependabot](https://dependabot.com/) website: